andymanitara/tweak/README.md

 develop: [![Build Status](https://travis-ci.org/blake-newman/TweakJS.svg?branch=develop)](https://travis-ci.org/blake-newman/TweakJS)

 ## Introduction
 Tweak.js is a MVC framework built to help developers' structure code; for use in web applications and web Components.
 Tweak.js is also accompanied with extra features that advances typical MVC concepts.

-Initially Tweak.js was primarily designed for CoffeeScripters, although JavaScripters can take advantage of CoffeeScript’s Class features through Tweak.js’ Class module.
+JavaScripters can take advantage of class features through Tweak.js, this makes OOP JavaScript easy to use even for JavaScipt purists.
 Tweak.js becomes even more powerful with JavaScript task runners such as Brunch, Grunt and Gulp.
 With the use of task runners structuring code into appropriate files/directories is extremely simple and effective.

 In addition to common MVC concepts Tweak.js introduces features like Components.
 Components are used to dynamically create a set of linking modules like the typical Models, Views and Controllers; that can be configured, extended, reused and organised.
 Tweak.js also includes Collection and Router modules like that of typical frameworks.
 Furthermore, to enhance the relationship between modules Tweak.js includes a powerful event system.
 The event system is simple and designed to extend modules/classes/objects with functionality to link actions between the individual modules.